Manufacturers now have a market of 1.2 billion people due to AfCFTA – Akufo-Addo

 It was created by the African Continental Free Trade Agreement among 54 of the 55 African Union nations.

-The free-trade area is the largest in the world in terms of the number of participating countries since the formation of the World Trade Organisation.
+The free-trade area is the largest in the world in terms of the number of participating countries since the formation of the World Trade Organization.

 Accra, Ghana serves as the Secretariat of AfCFTA and was commissioned and handed over to the AU by the President of Ghana Nana Akufo-Addo on August 17, 2020 in Accra.